 What doesn’t count as a motorcycle modification?

-Most changes to the factory specification of your motorbike can be considered a bike modification.
+Most changes to the factory specification of your motorbike might be considered a motorbike modification.

-However this doesn't include items on your motorcycle that are expected to be replaced regularly - so replacing air and fuel filters, tyres and brake pads aren't counted as modifications.
+This doesn't include items on your motorcycle that are expected to be replaced regularly, though.
+So replacing air and fuel filters, tyres and brake pads aren't counted as modifications.

 You can also add things to your motorbike that might be considered to be accessories rather than modifications.
-These include things like panniers, heated grips, mudguards and cosmetic changes.
+These include things like:

-These accessory modifications are normally covered as standard by your insurer, but each insurer has a different list of accepted accessories so you should check your mods carefully before buying.
+These accessory modifications are normally covered as standard by your insurer.
+But each insurer has a different list of accepted accessories so you should check your policy.

 What’s the difference between a motorcycle modification and an accessory?